bibermann/doco-cli/docs/doco-help.md

 │                             [required]                                       │
 ╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ────────────────────────────────────────────────────────────────────╮
-│ --verbose            Print more details if --dry-run.                        │ │ --dry-run  -n        Do not actually backup, only show what would be done.   │ │ --help     -h        Show this message and exit.                             │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --backup   -b      TEXT  Specify backup name. [default: None]                │ │ --verbose                Print more details if --dry-run.                    │ │ --dry-run  -n            Do not actually backup, only show what would be     │ │                          done.                                               │ │ --help     -h            Show this message and exit.                         │ ╰──────────────────────────────────────────────────────────────────────────────╯
 ```